IMF warns Palestinians may face cuts without more aid

 But the United States, which is trying to restart Israeli-Palestinian peace talks, cut off funding last year when Palestinian President Mahmoud Abbas defied calls from Washington and made a unilateral bid for statehood recognition at the United Nations.

-Palestinian officials say more than $150 million (94 million pounds) of U.S. aid is frozen.
+Palestinian officials say more than $150 million of U.S. aid is frozen.

-The IMF said just $800 million (504 million pounds) of $1 billion (631 million pounds) in promised budget support was disbursed in 2011.
-In addition, development aid was only $169 million (106 million pounds) compared with $370 million (233 million pounds) committed by donors.
+The IMF said just $800 million of $1 billion in promised budget support was disbursed in 2011.
+In addition, development aid was only $169 million compared with $370 million committed by donors.

 IMF mission chief to the West Bank and Gaza, Oussama Kanaan, said it would be very difficult for the Palestinian Authority to cover the 2012 financing gap without donors making good on existing pledges and providing additional aid.

-He said steady declines in foreign assistance had led to a large increase in domestic payment arrears of about $500 million (315 million pounds) to private businesses, and increased government debt to commercial banks to around $1.1 billion (694.1 million pounds).
+He said steady declines in foreign assistance had led to a large increase in domestic payment arrears of about $500 million to private businesses, and increased government debt to commercial banks to around $1.1 billion.

 CANNOT TAKE ON MORE DEBT